Hello! I’m Sylvie —

 ART

-As a mixed media artist, my creative work explores the myriad of relationships we have with the contemporary natural world.
-From the transience of reflections on water to the complexity of memories of the land we hold from childhood, I explore these connections through a fluid and organic aesthetic characterized by vibrant and colourful compositions.
+As a mixed-media artist, I explore the myriad relationships we have with the contemporary natural world.
+From the transience of reflections on water to the complexity of memories of the land we hold from childhood.

-As a professional creative facilitator, I design and deliver high-quality, arts-based wellness workshops, events, and retreats for non-profits, professional teams, and private groups.
-My approach fosters creativity, connection, and well-being through engaging and accessible art experiences.
+As a professional creative facilitator, I design and deliver high-quality retreats and team-building workshops for non-profits, professional corporate teams, and private groups.

-As an environmentalist, I collaborate with communities to create ecologically conscious murals, installations, and events.
+As an environmentalist and humanist, I collaborate with communities to create ecologically conscious murals, installations, and events.
 These projects are designed to foster an understanding of the Earth as an extension of ourselves, inviting us to live in reciprocity with the natural world.
 Through art, I aim to inspire radical connection and collective healing for our planet.

 My core values